twood02/webtemplate/wiki/inflightWifiBlog/inflightWifiBlogPost.md

 max capacity = 1 / service time
 (for a single processor system)

-**Bandwidth:**
-???
 #### How can we analyze this information and use it to our benefit?
-After we have analyzed all of the information on In-Flight Wifi and its performance, it is important to use this information to better the technology.

 ### Are there ways to improve performance?
 Now, let's take a further look into how to improve performance.
 It is often found that In-Flight WiFi is slow or problematic.
 There are many ways that companies can try to improve these issues.